Here’s What You Should Know

 Known as binge eating disorder, the condition affects 3 to 5 percent of women, which is about 5 million sufferers nationwide.
-In comparison, up to 1 percent of women have anorexia, and 1 to 2 percent are afflicted with bulimia, according to the National Eating Disorders Foundation.
-And it’s estimated that 57 percent of people with binge eating disorder never receive treatment.
+In comparison, up to 1 percent of women have anorexia, and 1 to 2 percent are afflicted with bulimia, according to the National Eating Disorders Association.
+And it’s estimated that 57 percent of people with BED never receive treatment.

 Here are nine important facts you need to know about binge eating disorder, including how to recognize signs of it in yourself and loved ones, and what to do if you think there’s a problem.

 Binge eating disorder is more than just eating too much food.

 Insatiable cravings that lead to eating large amounts of food, often quickly and to the point of physical pain, and followed by intense shame and self-loathing, characterize binge eating disorder, says Kathleen Murphy, licensed professional counselor and clinical director at Breathe Life Healing Centers, where the Breakfree at Breathe program specializes in treating binge eating disorder.
 Unlike bulimics, who also binge, those with this disorder don’t purge afterward.
 Since most sufferers feel so ashamed, they often eat alone or in secret.
 The ensuing emotional distress affects work, school, and personal relationships.